-A Consortium comprising Turner Graves Construction.
-Michael and Associates and the Meinhardt Group supervised the project.
-It took 56 months to complete - 15 months for planning, 40 months for construction and two months for handing over by the consortium.
+A Consortium comprising Turner Construction.
+Michael Graves Associates and the Meinhardt Group project. supervised the It took 56 months to complete - 15 months for planning, 40 months for construction and two months for handing over by the consortium.
 The total cost of the project was estimated to be about 20.63 billion (US\$290 million) by the government.
 The tender bids for the first phase were invited in October 2013 and were closed in November 2013.
 Narendra Modi, then serving as Chief Minister of Gujarat, laid the statue's foundation stone on 31 October 2013, the 138th anniversary of Patel's birth.

-Fig: Constructional Phase of Statue

-Indian infrastructure company Larsen & Toubro won the contract on 27 October 2014 for its lowest bid of 29.89 billion (US\$420 million) for the design, construction and maintenance.
-Thev the construction on commenced 31 October 2014.
+Fig: Constructional Phase of Statue Indian infrastructure company Larsen & Toubro won the contract on 27 October 2014 for its lowest bid of 29.89 billion (US\$420 million) for the design, and construction maintenance.
+Thev commenced the construction on October 2014.
 In the first phase of the project, 13.47 billion were for the main statue, 2.35 billion for the exhibition hall and convention centre, 830 million for the bridge connecting the memorial to the mainland and 6.57 billion for the maintenance of the structure for 15 years after its completion.
-The Sadhu Bet hillock was flattened from 70 to 55 metres to lay the foundation.
+The Sadhu Bet hillock was flattened from 70 to 55 metres to lav the foundation.
 L&T employed over 3000 workers and 250 engineers in the statue's construction.
 The core of the statue utilised 210,000 cubic metres (7,400,000 cu ft) of cement concrete, 6500 tonnes of structural steel, and 18500 tonnes of reinforced steel.
 The outer façade is made up of 1700 tonnes of bronze plates and 1850 tonnes of bronze cladding which in turn comprise 565 macro and 6000 micro panels.
 The bronze panels were cast in Jiangxi Tongqing Metal Handicrafts Co.
-Ltd (the TQ Art foundry) in China as suitable facilities were unavailable in India.
+Ltd (the TO Art foundry) in China as suitable facilities were unavailable in India.
 The bronze panels were transported over sea and then by road to the workshop near the construction site where they were assembled.

-Local tribals belonging to the Tadvi tribe opposed land acquisition for the development of tourism infrastructure around the statue.
+Local tribals belonging to the Tadvi tribe acquisition land for opposed development of tourism infrastructure around the statue.
 They have been offered cash and land compensation, and have been provided jobs.
-People of Kevadia, Kothi, Waghodia, Limbdi, Navagam, and Gora villages opposed the construction of the statue and demanded the restitution of the land rights over 375 hectares (927 acres) of land acquired earlier for the dam as well as the formation of new Garudeshwar subdistrict.
-They also opposed the formation of Kevadia Area Development Authority (KADA) and the construction of Garudeshwar weir-cumcauseway project.
+People of Kevadia, Kothi, Waghodia, Limbdi, Navagam, and Gora villages opposed the construction of the statue and demanded the restitution of the land rights over 375 hectares (927 acres) of land acquired earlier for the dam as well as the formation of Garudeshwar subdistrict.
+They opposed the formation of Kevadia Area Development Authority (KADA) and the construction of Garudeshwar weir-cumcauseway project.
 The government of Gujarat accepted their demands.
 Construction of the monument was completed in mid-October 2018; and the inaugural ceremony was held on 31 October 2018, presided over by Prime Minister Narendra Modi.
 The statue has been described as a tribute to Indian engineering skills.

 3.1.
 Environmental clearance: In the Constitution of India it is clearly stated that it is the duty of the state to 'protect and improve the environment and to safeguard the forests and wildlife of the country'.
-It imposes a duty on every citizen 'to protect and improve the Natural environment including forests. lakes. rivers, and wildlife'.
-Reference to the environment has also been made in the Directive Principles of State Policy as well the Fundamental Rights.
-The as of Environment Department was established in India in 1980 to ensure a healthy environment for the country.
+It imposes a duty on every citizen 'to protect and improve the Natural environment including forests, rivers, and wildlife'.
+Reference to the environment has also been made in the Directive Principles of State Policy as well Fundamental Rights. the Environment Department of was established in India in 1980 to ensure a healthy environment for the country.
 This later became the Ministry of Environment and Forests in 1985.